Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Introduction

-We also get a new formula for the $\langle W_R(C) \rangle$ in the $\CalN=2$ and the $\CalN=2^*$ supersymmetric Yang-Mills theory.
-As in the $\CalN=4$ case, the result can be written in terms of a matrix model.
+For the $\CalN=2$ and the $\CalN=2^*$ supersymmetric Yang-Mills theory we get a new formula for the $\langle W_R(C) \rangle$.
+As in the $\CalN=4$ theory, the result can be written in terms of a matrix model.
 However, this matrix model is much more complicated than a Gaussian matrix model.
-We derive this matrix model action up to all orders in perturbation theory.
-Then we argue what is the non-perturbative contribution of all instanton/anti-instanton corrections.
+We derive the exact matrix model action effectively describing all orders of the perturbation theory.
+Then we consider the non-perturbative corrections.

 Our main result is